 - (be) Implementation of Standards.
 Compliance with the tree canopy standards shall be achieved as follows: - 1) Protection of existing tree canopy.
 The extent of existing tree canopy coverage retained at the time of permit application may be documented by survey or by using current aerial photographs available on the Town's web page or similar resource.
 Protection of the existing tree canopy will be demonstrated by the tree protection plan required by Section 15-320; - 2) Replacement of canopy.
-If the existing protected tree canopy is less than the minimum standard as shown in Table 1, the deficit shall be made up by the planting of additional trees as provided herein: - a.
+If the existing protected tree canopy is less than the minimum standard as shown in Table 1, the deficit shall be made up by the planting of additional trees as provided herein:

+- a.
 One (1) or more replacement tree(s) shall be planted in accordance with an approved planting plan.
 When trees are planted by the developer to satisfy the requirements of this subsection, the developer shall choose trees that meet the standards set forth in Appendix E. Each tree shall be presumed to create a canopy circular area with the trunk of the tree as the center, and there must be sufficient trees so that, using this standard, the canopy requirements in 15-319(a) are met-per 500 square feet of tree canopy coverage deficit shall be planted in accordance with an approved planting plan. - b.
 All canopy trees planted to meet the Town's screening and parking lot shading standards can be counted when calculating replacement canopy trees provided. - c.
 Supplemental canopy trees planted to complete the canopy coverage requirements shall be planted no less than twenty (20) feet from any other proposed or existing canopy tree. - d.
 Replacement trees that are planted in an adjacent right-of-way may count toward total tree canopy. - e.
 Replacement tree caliper shall be at least two and one-half (2.5) inches at installation.
-A replacement tree with a caliper of four (4) inches or greater may count for two replacement trees.

-f.
-Landscaped areas with shrubs of at least 100 square feet on a redeveloped or infill lot in the B-1(C), B-1(G) or B-2 districts.

-- (c) Modifications to Canopy Coverage Standards.
-The permit issuing authority may approve a development application that does not fully comply with the canopy coverage standards when it finds that the application substantially (50% or more) complies with these standards and that such a deviation: - (1) E-enables the development to better achieve other Town objectives, such as: i) the promotion of solar access to encourage active and passive solar technology for water and space heating and renewable energy generation, ii) improved stormwater management, and iii) the preservation of established managed landscapes professionally designed and installed by an architect or landscape architect, or landscape designer; or, or established streetscapes. - (2) Is for property enrolled in the present use value taxation program or subject to a forest management plan; or - (3) Is part of a redevelopment proposal or development of an infill lot in the B-1(C), B-1(G) or B-2 districts, where the applicant is seeking a reduction of the shading requirement per Section 15-318, has planted trees in the right-of-way to count toward the canopy coverage, and/or uses a landscaped area with shrubs of at least 100 square feet.
+A replacement tree with a caliper of four (4) inches or greater may count for two replacement trees. - (c) Modifications to Canopy Coverage Standards.
+The permit issuing authority may approve a development application that does not fully comply with the canopy coverage standards when it finds that the application substantially (50% or more) complies with these standards and that such a deviation: - (1) E-enables the development to better achieve other Town objectives, such as: i) the promotion of solar access to encourage active and passive solar technology for water and space heating and renewable energy generation, ii) improved stormwater management, and iii) the preservation of established managed landscapes professionally designed and installed by an architect or landscape architect, or landscape designer; or, or established streetscapes. - (2) Is for property enrolled in the present use value taxation program or subject to a forest management plan; or - (3) Is part of a redevelopment proposal or development of an infill lot in the B-1(C), B-1(G) or B-2 districts.